alexola/cyber/README.md

 ![alt text](logo.png)

-A powerful, modular suite of Python-based cybersecurity toolset .
-Built for learning, testing, and enhancing both offensive and defensive security skills that I have been learning an turn them into a real life project.
+A powerful, modular suite of Python-based cybersecurity tools.
+Built for learning, testing, and enhancing both offensive and defensive security skills that I have been learning and turning into a real-life project.

 > ⚙️ This project was created as a hands-on journey to sharpen coding skills and to gain the confidence and capability to build custom cybersecurity tools from scratch.